 Tantrums: What’s Really Going On—and How to Respond

 Tantrums can feel overwhelming—for you and your child.
 In the moment, it may look like defiance or manipulation.
-But most tantrums are actually a sign that your child is flooded with big feelings, and doesn’t yet have the skills to manage them.
+But tantrums aren’t misbehavior—they’re overwhelm.
+Most tantrums are actually a sign that your child is flooded with big feelings, and doesn’t yet have the skills to manage them.

 If you’ve ever felt unsure what to do in those moments—or worried you’re making things worse—you’re not alone.
 With the right approach, tantrums become an opportunity to help your child build self-regulation.

-This guide will show you what to do in the moment, what tantrums really mean, and how to reduce them over time.
+This guide will show you what to do in the moment, what tantrums really mean, and how to respond to tantrums at different ages.

 What to Do in the Moment